cmp9797/UIKit_SignPal/README.md

 ## Technology
 - Machine learning (CreateML Image Classification)
-- UIKit
+- UIKit -> enable to manipulate the interfaces
-- Vision
+- Vision -> used for image classification
-- AVFoundation
+- AVFoundation -> used for camera & text-to-speech

 ## How the App Works